d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 #### Shared memory approach

-After the failed ZeroMQ approach, I realized that even the filesystem-based approach would suffer from similar issues in the area of output buffering.
-We would need to rely on the kernel/library to properly flush a crashing program's buffers onto the disk.
+After the [ZeroMQ approach failed](#zeromq-communication-and-the-termination-issue) due to buffering issues when a program crashes (crucial property of our usecase), I realized that even the filesystem-based approach would suffer from similar issues in the area of output buffering.
+In this case, we would rely on the kernel/library to properly flush a crashing program's buffers onto the disk.

 Another option is using and managing shared memory ourselves.
 This can
 - reduce the bottleneck potential by avoiding output flushing on a disk